 Based upon what’s been explored up until this point in the article, it should be easy to understand why achieving life’s ultimate aim is no easy feat.
-This, however, isn’t to say that our instinctual drive for more and our ignorance towards the impermanence nature of reality can prohibit us from graciously enjoying each passing day.
-Of course, to accomplish what should be considered the loftiest of all aspiration will take a bit of personal refinement, most of which comes down to transforming our minds.
-Fortunately, by undertaking the following seven spiritual and psychological practices, while striving to live fully in the present-moment, it’s certain that we’ll be well on our way:
+This, however, isn’t to say that our instinctual drive for more and our ignorance towards the impermanent nature of reality can prohibit us from graciously enjoying each passing day.
+Of course, to accomplish what should be considered the loftiest of all aspirations will take a bit of personal refinement, most of which comes down to transforming our minds.
+Fortunately, by undertaking the following seven spiritual and psychological practices, while striving to live fully in the present moment, it’s certain that we’ll be well on our way:

 Search for Happiness Within: